2 Main Dishes for Easter

 - Pat the roast with paper towels.
 Spoon seasoning over it, rubbing it onto all sides.
 Place bone-in roast with the bones down, inside a roasting pan cast iron pan.
 Place a boneless roast on a rack inside the pan.

-- Bake prime rib at 500 degrees for 15 minutes, then reduce the oven temperature to 325 degrees and continue baking until
+- Bake prime rib at 500 degrees for 15 minutes, then reduce the oven temperature to 325 degrees and continue baking until it reaches your

 desireddoneness: Rare: cook until thermometer reaches 120 degrees F (about 10-12 min/pound)*

 - Remove it from the oven and tent it with foil.
 Then, allow it to rest for 30 minutes before carving.
 This will allow the juices to soak back in, resulting in a wonderful texture.